 Wilderness Survival and Primitive Living Skills in Maryland, Virginia and Washington DC

-“Hard skills” are those hands-on knowledge sets that are indispensable for having a comfortable and enjoyable time in the wilderness.
-Many of them relate to staying dry, keeping warm, and eating right!
+“Hard skills” are those hands-on technical skills that are indispensable for having a comfortable and enjoyable time in the wilderness.
+Hard skills relate to staying dry, keeping warm, and staying hydrated!
 The course will cover most of the following topics:

 - Planning ahead: the ﬁrst steps in putting together a trip

 - Selecting and purchasing commercially available gear–it’s easier than you think!